 However, the Cerrado is in fact a major biodiversity hotspot.
 Today, less than two percent of the Cerrado is protected as national parks or conservation areas.
 Furthermore, the law is supposed to protect a percentage of native habitat on all private land, but law enforcement is problematic.
 Agro-industrial developments have destroyed part of the biodiversity, which is already under threat from invasive grasses, fire, cattle, and deforestation.

 The Rhythm of the Caterpillar: This video shows some positive examples of agroecology in the Cerrado.

 Life in Syntropy: a short film from Agenda Gotsch which put together some of the most remarkable experiences in Syntropic Agriculture in Brasil, including in the Cerrado.

-Agroforestry and recovery of the Cerrado: a detailed study (in Portuguese) of agroforestry systems and practical applications.
-Find here: http://www.worldagroforestry.org/downloads/Publications/PDFS/MN17387.pdf - Restauração ecológica com Sistemas Agroflorestais, Como conciliar conservação com produção.
+Agroforestry and recovery of the Cerrado: a detailed study of agroforestry systems and practical applications.
+Find here in English and in Portuguese - Restauração ecológica com Sistemas Agroflorestais, Como conciliar conservação com produção.
 Opções para Cerrado e Caatinga.